Heraldry Symbols & What They Mean

 Occasionally pineapples were granted as a symbol of distinguished service in a country where such fruit grew.

-The pomegranate is a symbol of fertility and abundance.
+In heraldry, the pomegranate is a symbol of fertility and abundance.
 The association is derived from the fact that the pomegranate is a fruit composed almost entirely of seeds and was thought to reproduce itself prodigiously because of this.

 The pomegranate dimidiated with a rose, meaning that the two half charges are joined, was one of the badges of Queen Mary of England, who ruled from 1553-1558.

-Pomme or pomeis is the name given to a green roundel, a roundel being any circular charge of colour or metal.
+Pomme or pomeis is the heraldic name given to a green roundel, a roundel being any circular charge of colour or metal.

 The pomme represents an apple and signifies good luck.
 Most fruit was considered a token of good luck and symbolized the generosity of nature.